SteveBz/Bynary/README.md

 git clone https://github.com/SteveBz/Bynary.git <dir name>
 cd <dir name>
 ```
-## Update binClinet.conf with the name of your directory.
+## Update binClient.conf with the name of your directory.
 ```
 kate binClient.conf (or editor of your choice) replace '/home/image/x-Stronomy' with you new directory